 - a.
 Examine why humans perform ritual and what some scholars think it means. - b.
-Survey types of ritual and common patterns. - c.
-Review the variety of ritual around the world and through history. - d.
-Consider the role of ritual for contemporary Pagan, interfaith, spiritual-but-not-religious and other emerging spiritual contexts.
+Survey types of ritual and common ritual patterns. - c.
+Review the variety of ritual around the world and throughout history. - d.
+Consider the role of ritual for contemporary Pagan, interfaith, spiritual-but-not-religious, and other emerging spiritual contexts.

-Module 7: Rituals II
+Module 7: Leadership and Groups